jedinym/sqc-text/main.typ

   a running process in a cluster, making them the basic building blocks of a Kubernetes application.

 + *Replicas*: Refer to multiple instances of a Pod running concurrently to ensure high availability and reliability.
-Kubernetes uses ReplicaSets, often defined within Deployments, to manage the desired number of replicas.
+Kubernetes uses ReplicaSet objects, often defined within Deployments, to manage the desired number of replicas.
 This ensures that the specified number of pod replicas are always running, allowing for automatic scaling, self-healing, and load balancing across the cluster.

 + *Deployments*: Manage the deployment and scaling of application replicas.
 They ensure that the desired number of pod replicas are running and can update pods